-Even after installing the drivers or supporting applications, you cannot bring back your audio, so I suggest you check all hardware components of your computer related to audio.
+Even after installing the drivers or supporting applications, you cannot bring back your audio, so I suggest you check all computer hardware components related to audio.
 This hardware includes a sound card, audio output pins, speaker jack, and GPU.

 Check Sound Card

 If you are using an external sound card, then it is possible that you forgot to insert it back after replacing the CPU, or your sound card is not seated properly in the PCI slot.
-You must open your computer case and check the sound card thoroughly in both cases.
+You must open your computer case and check the sound card thoroughly.
 If you find any error, then now your problem has been solved.

 Moreover, you should also clean the PCI slot and sound card’s connection port with a brush.
-After that, you will need to carefully reinstall your sound card and connect all the audio output ports.
-Now turn on your system, and hopefully, your audio will work fine.
+After that, you must carefully reinstall your sound card and connect all the audio output ports.
+Now turn on your system; hopefully, your audio will work fine.

 Check Audio Pins

-Sometimes our pins get damaged due to overuse.
-Look thoroughly around your headphone or speaker jack.
+Sometimes, our pins get damaged due to overuse.
+Look thoroughly around your headphones or speaker jack.
 If you change the CPU in a laptop, you might need to open it up again to ensure the audio wires are connected to the motherboard correctly.

 You can also ensure the connection without opening the laptop.
-You just need to plug a headphone or a handsfree into the laptop’s audio port, and if you can hear the sound, it means your speaker connections are disconnected from the motherboard.
+You just need to plug a headphone or hands-free into the laptop’s audio port, and if you can hear the sound, it means your speaker connections are disconnected from the motherboard.

-Moreover, to ensure it is not the faulty female headphone connector of your laptop or PC, you can use any wireless device like Bluetooth headphones or AirPods.
+Moreover, you can use any wireless device like Bluetooth headphones or AirPods to ensure it is not the faulty female headphone connector of your laptop or PC.
 If these work fine, your output hardware is causing the main problem.
 You have to contact any repair expert in this case.